-We are now importing four Champagne Houses direct from the source in Champagne, France.
+We import four Champagne Houses direct from the source in Champagne, France.

 This means none of the extra costs for wholesalers and agents and that we have complete control over the quality of shipping.
 Given Champagne is a delicate beast and will spend well over a month in transit we spend a bit extra on the shipping, using only refrigerated containers or 'reefers' to bring the Champagne direct from the winery to our own warehouse.
 Relatively speaking, importing direct is quick and enables us to preserve quality and freshness.